slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 What can I do as your manager to help?

-succeful takers are the most visible people in organizations. reward system. culture is influenced by structure give to the right person

-as estruturas funcionam qd ha coesao
+succeful takers are the most visible people in organizations. reward system. culture is influenced by structure. give to the right person as estruturas funcionam qd ha coesao

-servant leadership -> my responsability is to make my team better.

-convincing vs inspiring! leadership

-manager is a dreammaker
+servant leadership -> my responsability is to make my team better. convincing vs inspiring! leadership manager is a dreammaker

-Jeff Bezos, for example, famously banned PowerPoints in favor of “narratives” — four-to-six page memos that Amazon employees read and discuss together in meetings.
-This format, Bezos felt, would lead to clearer and more collaborative decision-making, and avoid the same old thinking fostered by PowerPoint.

 As Paul Arden, the creative director of Saatchi and Saatchi and a leading thinker on ideation and talent, once recommended, “If you get stuck, draw with a different pen.
 Change your tools; it may free your thinking.”